-24. What are the general environmental and social requirements in project financings?
+24. What are the general environmental and social requirements in project financing?

 The environmental requirements are that in accordance with the provisions of the Environmental Code: "any development project or activity, likely to harm the environment, as well as policies, plans, programs, regional and sectoral studies must be subject to an environmental assessment.

-In its provisions relating to health also, Law No. 97-17 of 1 December 1997 establishing the Labor Code sets working conditions, in particular with regard to working hours, which must not exceed 40 hours per week, working of night, the contract of the women and children and the weekly rest which is obligatory.
-The text also deals with Hygiene and Safety in the workplace and indicates the measures that any activity must take to ensure hygiene and safety guaranteeing a healthy environment and safe working conditions.
+In its provisions relating to health also, Law No. 97-17 of December 1, 1997 establishing the Labor Code sets working conditions, in particular with regard to working hours, which must not exceed 40 hours per week, working of night, the contract of women and children and the weekly rest which is obligatory.
+The text also deals with Hygiene and Safety in the workplace and indicates the measures that must be taken under any activity to ensure hygiene and safety guaranteeing a healthy environment and safe working conditions.